kevinrpb/ChatBattles/README.md

 ### Bugs
 - [ ] Ships seem to prefer turning right always.
-- [ ] GameScene should check in `_process` if there is only one ship left to end the game in the rare event that two ships die in the same frame (I saw this happen).
+- [ ] Veer strategies should check the viewport to prevent ships from flying outside the screen.

 ## Credits